Navy-RISE-Lab/nn_data_collection/README.md

 file.
 The robot frames should all trace back to a common reference frame such as "map" or "world".

+An example bag file is in the test subfolder.
+It contains a single robot driving forward for 10 seconds.
+The parameters specified in the yaml file are all set to work with this example.

 ### Simulation Environment ###
 The system needs access to a Gazebo simulation that has the same robots used to generate the data.
 It should also have a camera.
 This environment doesn't